Using a torch safely in your house

 Here's something important to understand: that standard air purifier you might have at home?
 It's probably not designed to handle workshop gases.

+For acetylene torch users, you need more.
 Regular air filters (like those in your home air purifier) are great for dust and allergens, but gases like acetylene need special filtration.
-It's like trying to catch fish with a butterfly net—the wrong tool for the job.
+It's like trying to catch butterflies with a fishing net—the wrong tool for the job.

 What Actually Works

-For a metalsmithing studio, you need a ventilation system that includes:
+For a metalsmithing studio with larger torches, you need a ventilation system that includes:

 Together, these create a system that can handle both the particles AND the gases that your metalwork produces.